geom3trik/rfcs/rfcs/ui-layout.md

 ### Terminology

 #### Coordinate System
-For the explanation to follow, we assume a cartesian coordinate system with an x axis pointing from left to right and a y axis pointing from top to bottom, with the origin in the top-left corner of the screen or parent element.
-This choice is somewhat arbitarary, taking inspiration from other UI frameworks, but ultimately can be changed before the layout algorithm is finalized.
+For the explanation to follow, we assume a Cartesian coordinate system with an x axis pointing from left to right and a y axis pointing from top to bottom, with the origin in the top-left corner of the screen or parent element.
+This choice is somewhat arbitrary, taking inspiration from other UI frameworks, but ultimately can be changed before the layout algorithm is finalized.

 #### Bounding Box
 The proposed layout algorithm assumes that elements are contained within an axis-aligned bounding box.
 The purpose of the layout algorithm then is to calculate the size and position of the element bounding boxes based on a finite set of user-defined layout properties on each of the elements.

 ### Axes
-A concious decision has been taken to define properties which act in either the horizonal or vertical axes.
+A conscious decision has been taken to define properties which act in either the horizontal or vertical axes.
 This is in contrast to systems like flex-box which define properties along a 'main' and 'cross' direction which change depending on the 'flex-direction'.
 Consequently, this proposed algorithm sacrifices easy transposability for clarity and ease-of-use.

 ### Layout Type and Position Type
 By default, elements within a parent are arranged into a stack.
 A stack is a collection of elements placed one after another in either a horizontal (row) or vertical (column) direction.
 The direction of the stack is determined by the `layout-type` property, which can take on the value of `row`, `column`, or `grid`.
 A grid layout is separate to a stack and will be discussed later.